adamwight/photo-booth/README.md

 Installing
 ==========

-* You'll need a binary, at the moment you will have to follow the instructions below, under "Development".
+* sudo apt-get install mpg321 libopencv-core2.3 libopencv-imgproc2.3
-* sudo apt-get install wget mpg321 libopencv-core2.3 libopencv-imgproc2.3
+* Download and install the Debian package from the (releases)[https://github.com/adamwight/booths/releases] page, or build the binary according to the instructions in "Development" below.

 Configuration
 =============